software-students-spring2025/4-containers-codeshadow/README.md

 ![ML-Client CI](https://github.com/software-students-spring2025/4-containers-codeshadow/actions/workflows/ml-client.yml/badge.svg?branch=)

 ## App Description
 This is an emotion detector and tracker app.
-The purpose of this project is to digitize and store data about how often a person sitting behind their computer changes their emotions and maintains a single emotion during their screen time.
-It's a fun and interesting way to understand yourself better and learn more about how you act in certain scenarios.
+This project aims to digitize and store data about how often a person sitting behind their computer changes their emotions and maintains a single emotion during their screen time.
+It's a fun and engaging way to understand yourself better and learn more about how you act in certain scenarios.
 We believe that this could be taken to higher levels by being utilized in professional interviews and teaching courses over online sessions.
 It would help organizers of online events better understand their participants' reactions and attention to what is being discussed within the session.

 ## Prerequisites

-- Docker and Docker Compose installed on your system
+- Docker and Docker Compose are installed on your system
 - Python 3.x (if running locally without Docker)
 - Git